-Senior lecturer in the Department of Applied Mathematics IV at Universitat Politècnica de Catalunya, Barcelona since 2007.
+Senior lecturer in the Department of Mathematics at Universitat Politècnica de Catalunya, Barcelona since 2007.
 Published over 50 articles and been awarded various prestigious grants, including the Advanced Research Fellowship from EPSRC in the UK and the Ramon y Cajal grant in Spain.
 In 2012, proved the MDS conjecture for prime fields, which conjectures that all linear codes over prime fields that meet the Singleton bound are short.
 This is one of the oldest conjectures in the theory of error-correcting codes.
 In 2015, published the book entitled “Finite Geometry and Combinatorial Applications” in the London Mathematical Society Student Text series of Cambridge University Press.

 Current and previous positions

 Universitat Politècnica de Catalunya (2007-).
 Professor Agregat at the Facultat de Matemàtiques and the Escola d’Enginyeria de Telecomunicació i Aeroespacial de Castelldefels.